Jason Saab

-Jason Saab (born 8 October 2000) is an Australian professional rugby league footballer who plays as a er for the Manly-Warringah Sea Eagles in the NRL.
+Jason Saab (born 8 October 2000) is an Australian professional rugby league footballer who plays as a er for the Manly Warringah Sea Eagles in the National Rugby League.
+He is known for his lightning quick pace and quick finishing.

-He previously played for the St. George Illawarra Dragons in the National Rugby League.
+He previously played for the St. George Illawarra Dragons in the NRL.

 Background

-Saab was born in Newtown, New South Wales, and is of Nigerian and Indigenous Australian descent.
+Saab was born in Sydney, New South Wales, and is of Nigerian and Indigenous Australian descent.
 Saab's step-father is Lebanese, hence his surname.

-Saab played his junior rugby league for the Merrylands Rams and for Parramatta City Titans.
+Saab played his junior rugby league for the Merrylands Rams, for Parramatta City Titans and Carlingford Cougars.

 Saab attended Westfields Sports High School. and graduated in 2018.